kebedejakob/personal.website/README.md

 ## Where to find everything

+You will find all the required images in the `/src/img` folder.
+You will find all the required scripts in the `/src/scripts` folder.
-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
+You will find all the required CSS files in the `/src/styles` folder.

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

+## How to run the project

+1. Open up the commandline
+2. Navigate to this project folder
+3. Run `npm i --save`
+4. Start the website by running `npm run dev`
+5. Visit the website in your browser on the URL `http://localhost:3000`

 ## Building your project